keithfancher/splits/README.md

 # Splits: An expense-splitting tool for no one

-A simple tool, build primarily as an excuse to learn Haskell.
+A simple tool, built primarily as an excuse to learn Haskell.

 ## What's it do?